 Social media has quickly consumed and connected the planet with over 4.2 billion global users and airports are no exception.
 From small businesses to global corporations, all organisations are seeing the benefits of social media and are starting to make their mark.

-Social media on digital signage is providing airports a new way to engage with passengers and attract new followers.
+Social media on digital signage is providing airports with a new way to engage with customers and attract new followers.
 Digital displays can show live social media feeds that follow a specific hashtag or account.
-Other content can encourage users to post on their platform using a set hashtag to display their post on the screen.
+Other content can encourage users to post on their platform using a set hashtag to display their posts on the screen.
 For example, this could be encouraging passengers to share their holiday pictures under a certain hashtag.
 When a customer posts these, the screen will pull in the live posts.
-Not only is this increasing social media engagement, but it’s also showing other passengers the other great holidays made possible through your airport.
+Not only is this increasing social media engagement, but itโs also showing other passengers the other great holidays made possible through your airport.

 Boosting Staff Internal Communication for Airports

-Digital displays can be placed in break-rooms or employee access-only areas to display important updates, company messages, live data, or alerts.
-This helps massively improve the operations of your airport as your employees are kept more informed and in the loop.
-For example, if the airport is planning on moving the check-in desks, this information can be placed on screens to inform staff of the changes and get them prepared.
+Digital displays can be placed in break rooms or employee-access-only areas to display important updates, company messages, live data, or alerts.
+This helps improve airport operations by keeping employees more informed.
+For example, if the airport is planning to move the check-in desks, this information can be displayed on screens to inform staff of the changes.

 Digital signage for airports is also a great way to motivate staff.
-A screen can act as a digital dashboard, showing live metrics and targets.
+A screen can be a digital dashboard, showing live metrics and targets.
 For example, if customer satisfaction score is important to your employees this can be displayed live, in real-time.
-If the score is too low, employees know they need to put in a little more effort, if it’s high, they need to keep on doing what they are doing.
-It’s a great way to ensure your airport is operating the best it can.
+If the score is too low, employees know they need to put in a little more effort, if itโs high, they need to keep on doing what they are doing.

 If you have any questions regarding digital signage for airports, speak to an expert today.
 Call our friendly team on 02380 981110 or Email info@troudigital.com for a no-obligation consultation.
 Alternatively, click the button below.